AdobeDocs/commerce-operations.en/help/installation/prerequisites/file-system/configure-permissions.md

 ## Set pre-installation file system ownership and permissions

-This topic discusses how to set read-write permissions for the web server group before you install the Magento software.
-This is necessary so the command line can write files to the Magento file system.
+This topic discusses how to set read-write permissions for the web server group before you install Adobe Commerce or Magento Open Source.
+This is necessary so the command line can write files to the file system.

 The procedure you use is different, depending on whether you use [shared hosting](#set-permissions-for-shared-hosting-one-user) and have one user or if you use a [private server](#set-ownership-and-permissions-for-two-users) and have two users.